vatpac-technology/pilot-resources/docs/radio-telephony/ClassGifr.md

 Taxi to the runway and take-off managing contact with the traffic in the area as required.

-### IFR Departure

-Once airborn and climbing.
-DO NOT climb into CTA. you don't yet have a clearance, just a squawk.

-**QJE1289** on 123.75 `"QJE1289 departure"`

-**Center** on 123.75 `"QJE1289 go ahead departure"`

-**QJE1289** on 123.75 `"Departed Aulbury time xxxx estimating [First waypoint] ARRAN time xxxx on climb [passing alt within 100ft accurate]`

-**Center** on 123.75 `"QJE1289 Identified cleared to Sydney via ARRAN flight planed route on climb FLXXX no aditional traffic"`

-**QJE1289** on 123.75 `"Cleared Sydney via ARRAN flight planed route, climb FLXXX copy the traffic"`

-Now you're climbing into CTA.

-### IFR traffic non-RPT (general aviation charter flights etc)
+### IFR traffic non-RPT (general aviation, charter, fly doc, etc)

 **Senario**

 You are a private IFR (VHYZU) flight departinng cooma for to Shelharbour (YCOM-YSHL) you have 4 people in your aircraft inluding yourself.
 Melbourne center is online and there is no traffic to your knowledge.
 Get your aircraft started and ready for taxi.
 If you can setup 2 radios, have ML center on com 1 and unicom on com 2.
-When you're ready you can make your IFR taxi call.**
+When you're ready you can make your IFR taxi call.

-### IFR Taxi
+<h3>IFR Taxi</h3>

 **YZU** on 123.75 `"Center, YZU IFR taxi"`